nacairns1/personal-next-blog/README.md

-# Portfolio and Blog Site made with NextJS and markdown
+# Portfolio and Blog Site made with NextJS, Markdown, TailwindCSS, and DaisyUI